Psychotic Disorders

 What are the symptoms of psychotic disorders?

-Hallucinations, delusions, disorganized thinking and behavior.
+Symptoms may include hallucinations, delusions, disorganized thinking, and abnormal behavior.

 What causes psychotic disorders?